iisc-datacatalysts/crime-weather-demograpics-census-data-ingestion/README.md

 ### Prerequisites

 - Google Colab environment (or local Spark cluster)
-- Google Drive with data files mounted
+- Google Drive with data files mounted (We used google drive to store the dataset and parquet file.
+Ideally this has to be a HDFS storage.
+We have attempted to use HDFS .
+We could not implement the whole solution using HDFS due to resource constraints.
+Refer HDFS setup instructions md file for details)
 - Python 3.x

 ### Installation